-The Heights Bicycle Coalition (HBC) is a 501(c)3 nonprofit organization that was formed in the spring of 2010 with the goal of making the Heights area of Cleveland, Ohio, more bicycle friendly.
+The Heights Bicycle Coalition (HBC) is a chapter of Bike Cleveland, a 501(c)3 nonprofit organization.
+HBC was formed in the spring of 2010 with the goal of making the Heights area of Cleveland, Ohio, more bicycle friendly.
 In October 2013, the League of American Bicyclists recognized the City of Cleveland Heights as a bronze-level Bicycle Friendly Community.

 Since its inception, the Coalition has gained the support of the City of Cleveland Heights, as well as of the Cleveland Heights-University Heights School District for a number of bicycle friendly initiatives.
 The Coalition has also collaborated with the cities of University Heights, Shaker Heights, Cleveland and East Cleveland to lay the foundation for improved area bicycle routes.